6monthslater/6monthslater/README.md

 Check to see if `./server/.husky` exists with the expected contents.

-If it's missing, you must also run `npm run prepare` in `./server/` to enable the pre-commit hooks.
+If it's missing, you must also run `npm run prepare` to enable the pre-commit hooks.

-Then you can start the server with `npm run dev` or `npm run start` in production.
+Then you can start the server with `npm run dev`.

-#### First run

-For a first run, you must create the database schema.
-This can be done by running `npx prisma migrate dev` in the `server` folder.
+`npm run start` can be used to start the Remix server in production mode, but 6 Months Later as a whole should be deployed using Docker Compose, discussed below.
+When using Docker Compose, this command is not necessary.

+Note that all server-related commands (such as `npm`) MUST be executed in the `server` folder.

 ### Creating a local admin account

-The web server is access controlled.
-You will need to grant yourself admin privileges when setting up a local copy of the repository.
+All admin pages on the web server are access controlled.
+You will need to grant yourself admin privileges when setting up a local copy of the repository in order to gain access to these pages.

 1. Start the web server (detailed above).
 2. Sign up for an account (Login --> Sign Up)